insomn14/ferr0x/README.md

 > **Source code is not included in this repository.**
 >
-> If you wish to build from source, please refer to the private development repository or contact the maintainer for access.
+> If you wish to build from source, you can contact me for access.

 ---